Painless Activation Steering: An Automated, Lightweight Approach for Post-Training Large Language Models: Introduction

-\paragraph{Finding: PAS Effectively Changes Behaviors, Fails to Improve Intelligence, and Rarely Causes Catastrophic Forgetting} We evaluate PAS across a variety of tasks to characterize its strengths and limitations.
+\textbf{Finding: PAS Effectively Changes Behaviors, Fails to Improve Intelligence, and Rarely Causes Catastrophic Forgetting} We evaluate PAS across a variety of tasks to characterize its strengths and limitations.
 We discover that PAS is effective for behavior tasks including changing Bias and Sentiments (10 tasks), Moral Preferences (3 tasks), and Alignment (2 tasks), but PAS provides little benefit on intelligence (3 tasks) where the model's knowledge and reasoning ability are evaluated.
-PAS usually does not lead to catastrophic forgetting in our experiments---we find that it decreases general capabilities by less than 2\% on 13 out of 15 behavior tasks.
+PAS usually does not lead to catastrophic forgetting in our experiments.
 Among the 18 diverse tasks, the proposed method boosts accuracy by 10.1\% on Bias, 5.2\% on Morality, 34.8\% on Alignment, but yields no significant gain on Intelligence tasks.

-\paragraph{Finding: Introspection Performs Best} We find that introspective PAS (\textbf{iPAS}) variants perform best.
+\textbf{Finding: Introspection Performs Best} We find that introspective PAS (\textbf{iPAS}) variants perform best.
 In iPAS, each LM identifies weaknesses in the training split, internalizes lessons from its past mistakes, and then applies them to novel problems---analogous to the student who prepares for a test by reviewing errors from homework. iPAS extends the error-driven, contrastive, and self-supervised learning traditions in reasoning~\citep{zelikman2022starbootstrappingreasoningreasoning}, vision~\citep{chen2020simpleframeworkcontrastivelearning}, and agentic scaffolding~\citep{shinn2023reflexionlanguageagentsverbal}.
 In doing so, it overcomes the rigidity of static prompt pairs~\citep{chen2025personavectorsmonitoringcontrolling}, which cannot adapt steering vectors to a model's unique weaknesses.